Bell Ringer Games to wake up your middle school students

 Play Minnesota Turtles game

-Seed Race spelled out in letters of ice
+Seed Race - written in blocks of ice

 Seed Race